JoergWil/Sudoku/README.md

 # Sudoku

-Project hosts Python scripts that explore patterns used to solve Sudokus.
+Project hosts Python scripts that explore patterns used to solve Sudokus and sample Sudokus.